A priori and a posteriori error estimates for the Deep Ritz method applied to the Laplace and Stokes problem: Finite element and neural network approximations

-The \emph{approximation error} between the analytical solution $u_\lambda\in H^1(\Omega)$ and the neural network solution $u_{\N,ex}$ (based on exact integration of the energy functional) has already been extensively studied in the literature~\cite{Barron1993a,Ghring2019}.
+and the error $u_\lambda-u_{\N,ex}$ is indeed a neural network approximation error that has already been extensively studied in the literature~\cite{Barron1993a,Ghring2019,MuellerZeinhofer2021}.
 Quantitative convergence results $\|u_\lambda-u_{\N,ex}\|\to 0$ for increasing network sizes are well known, see for example~\cite[Theorem 4.1]{Ghring2019}, where the authors state that the bound

 is obtainable, given $u_\lambda\in H^2(\Omega)$, with a neural network consisting of $L={\cal O}(\log(\epsilon^{-2}))$ layers and $N={\cal O}(\epsilon^{-2}\log(\epsilon^{-2}))$ weights and neurons.
 This approximately corresponds to\footnote{The exact relation is $\epsilon=\sqrt{W_0(N)}/\sqrt{N}$, where $W_0(x)$ is the Lambert \emph{W}-function, the inverse of $f(y)=ye^y$.
 It holds $W(N)\le\log(N)$.}